byterazor/FHEM-NTFY/README.md

 You are welcome to leave issues here.
 But please be friendly and keep in mind that this is a sparetime project of someone with a family.

+You will find the issue tracker at https://rm.byterazor.de/projects/fhem-ntfy.

 ## Authors

 - Dominik Meyer <dmeyer@federationhq.de>